 ReductSelect Extension

 The ReductSelect extension is a powerful tool that enables you to manipulate columnar data on the storage side.
-It enables you to select specific columns, filter data and perform various operations before returning it to the client.
+It allows you to select specific columns, filter data and perform various operations before returning it to the client.

 The extension is only available under a commercial licence.
 If you wish to use it for non-commercial purposes, please contact us.